And if you liked this post, be sure to check out these popular posts:

 Mugshots As Historical Artifacts

 Joseph Stalin's 1911 mugshot, for example, offers a compelling historical artifact of Tsarist Russia.
-Taken and held by the Okhrana, the secret police of the Russian empire, the mugshot reminds us that the agents of behind history's most pivotal events have complicated backstories and histories of their own that we often forget.
-Most of all, Stalin's mugshot reminds us that he was a revolutionary fighting against a very oppressive system of which he too was a victim.
+Taken by the Okhrana, the secret police of the Russian empire, the mugshot reminds us that the agents behind history's most pivotal events have complicated backstories of their own.

 History's Most Infamous Criminals

-And who could forget the mugshot of the "Son of Sam," David Berkowitz, an image splashed all over newspapers in New York City in the summer of 1977, telling the people of the city that the atmosphere of fear his murders inspired was finally over.
+And one could never forget the mugshot of the "Son of Sam," David Berkowitz, an image splashed all over newspapers in New York City during the summer of 1977, telling people that his string of murders was finally over.

-Easily the most widely remembered mushots are often those of celebrities whose run-ins with the law are immortalized in the public consciousness.
+Easily the most widely remembered mugshots of recent days are those of celebrities whose run-ins with the law are immortalized in the public consciousness.

-Nearly every musician in the 1960ss has a mugshot floating around out there: mostly for drug possession or disorderly conduct.
-Hell, Jim Morrison of the Doors has more than one.
+Nearly every musician in the 1960s has a mugshot floating around out there, usually for drug possession or disorderly conduct.
+Jim Morrison of the Doors has more than one.

-Famous actors like Al Pacino have mugshots as do not-so-famous-anymore ones like Lindsay Lohan (who has several, in fact).
-Even a young Larry King was once booked by police in Miami, Florida, for grand larceny.
-Apparently he was unable to pay a financier back money he had borrowed.
+Famous actors like Al Pacino have mugshots, as do not-so-famous-anymore stars like Lindsay Lohan.
+Even a young Larry King was once booked by police for grand larceny.
+Apparently he was unable to pay a financier back money that he owed him.

 Then there's O.J.
-Simpson's infamous mugshot, probably the most infamous of the last 30 years.
-It signaled the beginning of a criminal saga that would captivate the American public for over a year and continue to divide public opinion more than two decades after his not guilty verdict was announced.
+Simpson's mugshot, probably one of the most infamous of the last 30 years.
+It signaled the beginning of a criminal saga that would captivate the American public and continue to divide public opinion for more than two decades after his not guilty verdict was announced.

-Mugshots have clearly become ubiquitous in the media and we are having a necessary debate over their appropriateness given the need for the presumption of innocence in western legal traditions but there's no denying their historic impact through the years.
-Given their historical impact, it's unlikely that we'll see the end of mugshots entirely any time soon.
+Mugshots have clearly become ubiquitous in the media in recent years, but there's no denying their historic impact throughout the last century.
+It's unlikely that we'll see the end of mugshots any day soon.